How Food Pantries Can Support Those Without a Kitchen

 Do You Believe Everyone Deserves To Eat?

 This week, I overheard a comment as a client entered our food pantry, an iced drink in hand.
-One of my volunteers muttered, “if they can afford Starbucks, then they probably don’t really need to be here.”
+One of my volunteers muttered, “if they can afford Starbucks, then they probably don’t need to be here.”

 I was disappointed by the judgement and the lack of empathy and understanding that I heard in their voice.
 Unfortunately, this is an attitude I encounter regularly as a food justice advocate.